Bio

 Documents is included in Page One, as one of a dozen new and noteworthy books.

-Review by Laura Eve Engel
+by Laura Eve Engel

 Meta- cognitive and openhearted, this book offers itself as a kind of instruction manual for how one might identify structures in writing and in the world that are designed to limit access, rather than grant it—as well as how one might resist and reinvent them."

-Review by Jarrett Neal
+by Jarrett Neal

 Within “Documents,” the debut collection by local poet Jan-Henry Gray, the plight of the undocumented gains voice and agency, as poem after poem moves readers through the love, loss and labor of a population whose survival, sadly, relies on invisibility and impermanence."